DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 If you want low fog that stays near the floor, you need a fog machine with a fog chiller and cool fog fluid.

-Additional features to pay close attention to include the mounts, the warm-up time, LED lights, transportability, and especially for filming that requires minimal sound onset, the noise level of the machine itself.
+Additional features to pay close attention to include the mounts, the warm-up time, LED lights, transportability, and, especially for filming that requires minimal sound onset, the machine’s noise level.

 Heated vs. Chilled Machines

-The more common heated fog machines use a hot liquid (usually containing propylene glycol, mineral oil, water, and glycerin) that vaporizes into a thick fog.
-If the fluid contains toxic ethylene glycol, it’s not suitable for indoor machines.
+The more common heated fog machines use a hot liquid (propylene glycol, mineral oil, water, and glycerin) that vaporizes into a thick fog.
+If the fluid contains toxic ethylene glycol, it’s unsuitable for indoor machines.

-Chilled machines use a combination of dry ice, liquid air, nitrogen, and compressed CO2.
+Chilled machines combine dry ice, liquid air, nitrogen, and compressed CO2.
 Chilled creates a low-lying, thicker fog but is a more expensive but efficient option.

 Conclusion

-There are various fog machines out there whether you’re looking for something small or heavy-duty machinery.
+There are various fog machines, whether you’re looking for something small or heavy-duty machinery.

 The varied prices are about the three factors mentioned before:

-Don’t let the number of options out there intimidate you, and purchase the most practical machine for your production.
+Don’t let the number of options intimidate you, and purchase the most practical machine for your production.

 Myke Thompson is a freelance writer, screenwriter, and humorist based out of Los Angeles.
 When he’s not working on his own projects, he supports other artists as a creative manager in music, art, film, and television.